 Clustering algorithm used to cluster the input data, stored

-Prior probabilities for each cluster, stored as valid prior probability name string.
+Prior probabilities for each cluster, stored as valid prior probability name.

 Silhouette values corresponding to each proposed number of clusters

-Name of the criterion used for clustering evaluation, stored as a valid criterion name string.
+Name of the criterion used for clustering evaluation, stored as a valid criterion name.

 Criterion values corresponding to each proposed number of clusters

-Distance measure used for clustering data, stored as a valid distance measure name string.
+Distance measure used for clustering data, stored as a valid distance measure name.

 List of the number of proposed clusters for which to compute criterion values, stored as a vector of positive integer values.

 Logical flag for excluded data, stored as a column vector of

 Number of observations in the data matrix